-Companion planting mimics the module of a two-way street, thereby sharing beneficial properties among the Basil and its companion plants.
+Companion planting shares beneficial properties with Basil and its partner plants.

 Take help from the tips below to improve the state of Basil to benefit companion plants.

-- Promote the growth of Basil leaves by cutting back the central stem about 3 to 4 inches about 1/4th inch above the leaf axils once the plant grows 6 to 8 inches tall.
+- Cut the central stem to 3-4 inches, at 1/4th inch above the leaf axils, once the plant grows 6-8 inches tall.

-- Deadheading Basil flowers right after blooming helps the plant to increase the essential oil content making it more potent in repelling pests.
+- Deadhead the flowers to increase the essential oil content making it more potent in repelling pests.

-- Avoid growing the Basil plant with its companion in pots.
-Consider an open area to grow them together.
+- Consider an open area to grow Basil and its companions together.

-- Use water-soluble nitrogen feed two to four times a month to promote the growth of Basil leaves.
+- Use water-soluble nitrogen feed 2-4 times a month to promote leaf growth.

-- It is ideal for growing Basil in borders at the required distance around its partner to elevate the pest-deterring effects even further.
+- Grow Basil in borders at the required distance around its partner to elevate the pest-deterring effects.

-- Some Basil companion plants might need upright support during their growth phase as they can droop and hamper Basil’s growth.
+- Some Basil companions need support for upright growth as they can droop and hamper Basil’s growth.

-Basil loves 6 to 8 hours of direct daily sunlight, watering 1 to 2 times a week, and organic well-draining soil with pH 5.1 to 7.5.
+Basil loves 6-8 hours of direct daily sunlight, watering 1-2 times a week, and organic well-draining soil with pH 5.1-7.5.
 So, consider these while growing other plants around it.